• Skip to primary navigation

 Use room temperature ingredients (as specified).
 All of the ingredients in this recipe should be at room temperature except for the melted brown butter.
 Room-temperature ingredients blend more easily than cold ones for an even, uniform batter.

 Accurately measure the flour.
 Use a spoon to fluff the flour and scoop it into the measuring cup before leveling it off with the back of a knife (or other straight edge).
-Avoid shaking or tapping the measuring cup to even the top as this will pack down the flour.

 Don’t overbake the blondies.
 Be sure to take the blondies out when they are still a bit gooey in the center with slightly golden edges.
 If you leave them in the oven too long, they will be harder and less chewy.